mugerwabenrbard/TagsAPI/README.md

 open folder in command prompt

+cd server

 Run: npm install

-Run: npm run dev

-Run npm start

-cd server/client
+cd server/client in another terminal

 Run: npm install

-Run: npm run dev

 Run npm start

+Run npm start in server terminal

 change the axios endpoints in the form.js folder to http://localhost:3001/....

-If you choose to connect to your own compass the you will have to change the mongo.connction URI in the index.js
+If you choose to connect to your own compass the you will have to change the mongo.connection URI in the index.js

 And the default tags in both the makeup and hairstyle collections entered manually